 There are 2 restaurants at Fond Doux, both offering Creole cuisine, and most of the fruit, herbs and vegetables are harvested on the plantation.

-Breakfast is eaten in Cocoa Pod (once a pigpen!), where you choose from a continental / American menu, or the St Lucian menu of salt fish and salad, with cocoa tea.
+Breakfast is eaten in The Creole Pot (once a pigpen!), where you choose from a continental / American menu, or the St Lucian menu of salt fish and salad, with cocoa tea.
 The raffia chairs are rather uncomfortable, and you need to watch out for cheeky birds eyeing your food, but the fresh grapefruit juice will be the sweetest you’ve ever tasted.
-You can also lunch at Cocoa Pod - a buffet of local and international dishes, such as fish curry and jerk chicken.
+You can also lunch at The Creole Pot - a buffet of local and international dishes, such as fish curry and jerk chicken.

-Dinner is taken in the Jardin Cacao, an open-sided bamboo construction where you're surrounded by candles, lanterns and greenery, and serenaded by the night chorus.
+Dinner is taken in the Bamboo Restaurant, an open-sided bamboo construction where you're surrounded by candles, lanterns and greenery, and serenaded by the night chorus.
 The food is enthusiastic as opposed to masterful, but the à la carte menu offers plenty of choice such as baked red snapper with fresh herbs, golden plantation chips in a Creole dip, or Piton lamb rack marinated in local beer.
 As you might expect, cocoa is a regular feature on the menu (chocolate and onion soup, anyone?!) and the alarmingly named 'Volcanic Eruption' is a must-try dessert.
-Room service is also possible (just order from a menu in your cottage) and on Sundays there's a poolside BBQ.
+Room service is also possible (just order from a menu in your cottage).

 If you were staying a week, you might find the menu limited, in which case there are a couple of popular restaurants, which the hotel can organise taxis to: The Mango Tree (great rotis) or Gee's (excellent seafood), both of which have sunset views of the Pitons.